clevercanyon/skeleton/dev/.files/docs/usage/bin-scripts/update.md

 With this structure, all `clevercanyon` projects are together.
 If you are working in the `foobar` project and do an `$ npm run update:projects::dotfiles`, the script steps up one directory to `~/Projects/clevercanyon` where it globs for siblings.
 In the matching directories, it updates each of their dotfiles.

 By default, the glob pattern is `*`, matching all direct siblings.
-However, if any of the glob patterns is set to a single `*` (as in the default case), scripts are only run if the project directory contains a `dev/.files` directory and a `package.json` file.
+However, if any of the glob patterns is set to a single `*` (as in the default case), scripts are only run if the project directory contains a `./dev/.files` directory and a `./package.json` file.

 When the glob pattern is set to something else, you must be sure of what you're doing because the restriction is no longer applied and all scripts and/or custom commands will run as requested with no validation.
-For this reason it is **strongly suggested** that you do a `--dryRun` and review carefully.
+For this reason it is strongly suggested that you do a `--dryRun` and review carefully before removing `--dryRun` and running for real.

+<small>_**Note:** All of the examples below end with `--dryRun`.
+Remove the flag when running for real._</small>

 ### Updates Dotfiles